Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

             end: "Mon, 01 July 2019 00:00:00 GMT"
 ```

 The time window can be configured to recur periodically.
-This can be useful for the scenarios where one may need to turn on a feature during a low or high traffic period of a day or certain days of a week.
+This can be useful in the scenario where you have to enable/disable a feature during low or high traffic periods of a day or for certain days of the week.
 To expand the individual time window to recurring time windows, the recurrence rule should be specified in the `recurrence` parameter.

-**Note:** `start` and `end` must be both specified to enable `recurrence`.

 ```yaml
 feature-management: